 4.5 In accordance with Paragraph 2(1)(a) of Schedule 4, the operator shall carry out and document a suitable and sufficient ML business risk assessment and a suitable and sufficient FT business risk assessment, which are specific to the operator.
+The operator shall also assess the risk of failing to identify the subject of TFS or PF sanctions within 24 hours of their being made the subject of a sanction.

-- 4.6 In carrying out the business risk assessments in accordance with Paragraph 2(1) of Schedule 4, the operator must ensure that the assessments of the risks of ML and FT are distinct from one another, clearly addressing the different threats posed by each risk and should reflect that appropriate steps have been taken in order to identify and assess the specific risks posed to the operator. - 4.7 The format of the business risk assessments is a matter to be decided by the operator.
+4.6 In carrying out the business risk assessments in accordance with Paragraph 2(1) of Schedule 4, the operator must ensure that the assessments of the risks of ML and FT are distinct from one another, clearly addressing the different threats posed by each risk and should reflect that appropriate steps have been taken in order to identify and assess the specific risks posed to the operator.

+4.7 The format of the business risk assessments is a matter to be decided by the operator.
 However, regardless of the format used, it is important that the business risk assessments are documented in accordance with Paragraph 2(1)(a) of Schedule 4 prior to the application for an ICS being submitted in order to provide clear evidence to demonstrate the basis upon which they have been conducted.
-Notwithstanding the requirement for the ML and FT business risk assessments to be distinct, there is nothing to prevent them being contained within one overarching document recording, in its entirety, the operator's assessment of ML and FT risk. - 4.8 In accordance with Paragraph 2(4) of Schedule 4, the business risk assessments shall be appropriate to the nature, size and complexity of the operator, and be in respect of: - (a) customers, and the beneficial owners of customers, - (b) countries and geographic areas, and - (c) products, services, transactions and delivery channels (as appropriate), and in particular in respect of the ML or FT risks that may arise in relation to: - (i) the development of new products and new business practices, before such products are made available and such practices adopted; and - (ii) the use of new or developing technologies for both new and pre-existing products, before such technologies are used and adopted. - (d) banking methods and payment methods. - (e) employee risks encompassing risks of inadequate training as well as criminal infiltration. - 4.9 The business risk assessments must also take account of the findings of the NRA and reflect the operator's assessment of whether the risks identified in the NRA are relevant, or potentially relevant, to the operator, and where they are, identify the measures for mitigating those risks.
+Notwithstanding the requirement for the ML and FT business risk assessments to be distinct, there is nothing to prevent them being contained within one overarching document recording, in its entirety, the operator's assessment of ML and FT risk.

+4.8 In accordance with Paragraph 2(4) of Schedule 4, the business risk assessments shall be appropriate to the nature, size and complexity of the operator, and be in respect of:

+- (a) customers, and the beneficial owners of customers, - (b) countries and geographic areas, and - (c) products, services, transactions and delivery channels (as appropriate), and in particular in respect of the ML or FT risks that may arise in relation to: - the development of new products and new business practices, before such products are made available and such practices adopted; and - the use of new or developing technologies for both new and pre-existing products, before such technologies are used and adopted. - (d) banking methods and payment methods. - (e) employee risks encompassing risks of inadequate training as well as criminal infiltration.

+In addition the operator must consider the risks to their business of failing to identify the subject of TFS or PF sanctions within 24 hours of their being placed on the sanctions list.

+4.9 The business risk assessments must also take account of the findings of the NRA and reflect the operator's assessment of whether the risks identified in the NRA are relevant, or potentially relevant, to the operator, and where they are, identify the measures for mitigating those risks.